asepindrak/pacar-ai-extension/README.md

 Ready to code with a twist of companionship? 🌟💻💕

 ## Features

+**Programming Assistance**
-- **Programming Assistance**: Get help with coding problems, syntax errors, and best practices.
+Get help with coding problems, syntax errors, and best practices.

+**Roleplay with AI**
-- **Roleplay with AI**: Enjoy conversations with your AI companion, making coding less lonely and more engaging.
+Enjoy conversations with your AI companion, making coding less lonely and more engaging.

+**Interactive Chat**
-- **Interactive Chat**: Communicate with Pacar AI in real-time, ask questions, and get instant responses.
+Communicate with Pacar AI in real-time.
+Ask questions and receive instant responses.

+**Emotional Support**
-- **Emotional Support**: Need a motivational boost?
+Need a motivational boost?
 Pacar AI is here to lift your spirits!

-- **Select Code to AI**: Easily select code snippets and ask Pacar AI for explanations, debugging help, or improvements directly.
+**Select Code to AI**
+Easily select code snippets and ask Pacar AI for explanations, debugging help, or improvements directly.

-- **Continue the code based on the provided comment**: Effortlessly extend your code by leveraging the AI's understanding of your comments to generate relevant and context-aware code snippets that follow your intended logic and requirements.
+**Continue the Code Based on the Provided Comment**
+Effortlessly extend your code by leveraging the AI's understanding of your comments to generate relevant and context-aware code snippets that follow your intended logic and requirements.

 ## Upcoming Features
 - **Code Completion**: Suggests code elements like variable and function names based on the current context.